Sreekanth1382/Group14_Bibilomart/README.md

 <h2>BibiloMart</h2>

-This web application provides a simple user authentication system and a book catalog.
-Users can register, log in, and view a list of available books.
-The application also includes some additional pages for health, science, and contact information.
+This project is a web application for an online bookstore called "BibiloMart" developed using the Flask web framework in Python.
+It integrates a SQLite database to store user accounts and book information, supporting user authentication and registration.
+Customers can browse, search, and view details of available books, with the ability to add books to a shopping cart and complete the checkout process.
+The application also includes additional pages for content related to health, science, and contact information.
+It provides an admin interface for managing the bookstore's inventory and user accounts.
+The project demonstrates the basic functionality of an online bookstore, leveraging Flask and SQLite to build a robust and interactive web application.

 <h3>Main Features: </h3>